1. Meeting HollandGreen

 We will now build your home as a comprehensive and detailed 3D Model and begin to develop your 3D Concept Designs for you to review and digest.
 When ready we’ll arrange for you to come to one of our offices for the Design Review Meeting where we will explore the scope of works in detail and start to refine the various Concepts into a single design that we will then progress with more detail and information.
 This is often a good point to involve the Quantity Surveyor again to help understand a more accurate final cost of the design.
 Then, with the detailed design completed and signed off, we can proceed to the Planning Stage.

-It’s time to convert the final 3D model into more traditional 2D Plans to submit to the Council Planning Department for your Planning Permission or Permitted Development Certificate of Lawful Development Application.
-We will manage the application through the process and keep you updated on progress.
+We’ll evolve the 3D model from the early stage concept into a highly detailed final 3D interactive model that you can explore on your laptop or phone with the Virtual Reality goggles we supply.
+When you’re happy, we will generate the 2D Plans and submit your planning application to the Council Planning Department for your Planning Permission or Permitted Development Certificate of Lawful Development Application.
+We have a dedicated in-house Planning Manager who will manage the application through the process and keep you updated on progress.
 We can also now start refining interior design and kitchen design and make sure we have covered other important elements such as party wall notices.

 5. The Detailed Design, Specification and Building Control Stage.